European Open - Betting Odds, Favourites to Win, History and Past Champions

 Doubles Champions:

-- 2016: Daniel Nestor (CAN) and Edouard Roger Vasselin (FRA) won the inaugural title.
+2016: Daniel Nestor (CAN) and Edouard Roger Vasselin (FRA) won the inaugural title.

-- 2018: Roger Vasselin paired with Nicolas Mahut (FRA) to secure another win.
+2018: Roger Vasselin paired with Nicolas Mahut (FRA) to secure another win.

-- 2021: Mahut claimed his second doubles crown, this time alongside Fabrice Martin (FRA).
+2021: Mahut claimed his second doubles crown, this time alongside Fabrice Martin (FRA).

-Betting Trends & Insights:
+Betting Trends and Insights:

 The European Open often favors versatile players who adapt quickly to indoor conditions.
-Baseliners with precise shot-making and strong return games have historically done well.
+Baseliners with precise shot making and strong return games have historically done well.
 Because the tournament is played late in the year, fatigue can be a factor, creating opportunities for upsets and making outright winner markets less predictable.

-Atmosphere & Significance:
+Atmosphere and Significance:

 As Belgium's only ATP Tour event, the European Open holds national prestige.
 Fans embrace both homegrown players and international stars, while the intimate indoor setting provides an electric atmosphere.